Spawnova/ShinsImageScanClass/README.md

 # ShinsImageScanClass

 ShinsImageScanClass is an AutoHotKey class designed for user freindliness and performance in mind, capable of searching for images and pixels extremely fast and also with background window support it's versatile and lightweight, with no additional dependancies.
-It also supports 32 and 64 bit.
+It also supports 32 and 64 bit, and now supports AutoHotkey V2 as well.

 # Youtube simple overview and examples